Want data to make an impact in your work?

 - Data formats and structures

-Week 3: How can improve the performance of the London Fire Brigade?
+Week 3: How can we improve the performance of the London Fire Brigade?
 (Part 1)

 In this week the major case study of the course is introduced.
 You will begin looking at a large piece of data analysis using real incident records from the London Fire Brigade, to review the decision to close several stations.
 This week looks at the data processing and analysis that can help reveal the impact.